 Changes in foreign exchange rates between SEK (the Company's reporting currency and the currency in which its capital base is denominated), NOK and EUR affect the Company's results of operations.
-The Company's loan portfolio is denominated in SEK and NOK, while its funding, which consists of retail deposits, Medium Term Notes, long-term debt securitisation through residential mortgage-backed securities ("RMBS"), and, at times, warehouse funding (credit facilities provided by wholesale banks to mortgage originators such as the Company, normally secured through collateral) are denominated in SEK, NOK and EUR.
+The Company's loan portfolio is denominated in SEK and NOK, while its funding, which consists of retail deposits, covered bonds, Medium Term Notes, long-term debt securitisation through RMBS, and, at times, credit facilities are denominated in SEK, NOK and EUR.
 The most significant effect of changes in foreign exchange rates arises in the translation of assets and liabilities denominated in a foreign currency into SEK.
-There is a risk that the Company is not able to fully match assets and liabilities in the same currency and the derivative instruments that the Company uses not fully mitigate the exposure or otherwise do not have the intended effect, which, in turn, result in an adverse effect on the Company's business, financial condition and results of operations.
+There is a risk that the Company is not able to fully match assets and liabilities in the same currency and the derivative instruments that the Company uses not fully mitigate the exposure or otherwise do not have the intended effect.
+As of 31 December 2019, the Company's exchange rate exposure amounted to SEK 260 million.
+Further, a 10 per cent fluctuation between SEK and the respective currencies listed below would have the following effect on the net income of the year before tax (SEK million):